Automate project workflows with the command runner Just!

 entrypoint for understanding how you should work in the project.
 If you only provide the

-then you have to remember to update those docs every time you
+instructions in the README then you have to remember to update those docs every time you

 add a new command.
 Those docs aren't easily testable either.

-Most of my career the command runner of choice for my projects as been GNU Make
+Most of my career the command runner of choice for my projects as been GNU Make but it was

 definitely the wrong tool for the job.
 It is a build tool that I bent into shape to work